quarkiverse/quarkiverse/docs/Home.md

 ## Identify Project Maintainer ##

-Each project will have a GitHub team, and in here at least one must be listed and active as maintainer.
+Each project will have a github team, and in here at least one must be listed and active as maintainer.
 This is the person that will be expected to lead and drive the project.

 ## Repository name

-The repository name under the quarkiverse organization should be `quarkiverse-<project-name>`.
+The repository name under the quarkiverse organization should have `quarkiverse-` prefix.
 This will help avoid potential conflicts when cloning and/or forking the repository.

 ## Project's Maven artifact `groupId`s